MonashDeepNeuron/HPP/src/chapter2/eqordlogic.md

 - `&&` - Logical And
 - `||` = Logical Or

 Logical And and Or have special short circuiting properties.
 This means that the outcome of a Boolean expressions can be evaluated early.
-For And, if one Boolean point is `false`, it doesn't matter what the second point evaluates to as the expression's condition has already failed, thus whole expression would `false`.
+For And, if one Boolean point is `false`, it doesn't matter what the second point evaluates to as the expression's condition has already failed, thus the whole expression is `false`.
 Inversely for Or, if one Boolean point is `true` the whole expression is true

 > Note: There is no logical Xor.
 This is because Xor cannot short circuited as the result depends on the result of both points.
 However, we have already seen the logical Xor, it is the `!=`.
 If the two points of `!=` are either both `true` or both `false`, the inequality condition is not met and thus achieving the exclusivity properties of Xor.
 In C++ because `bool` can be implicitly converted to other integral types, it is best that logicalXor is used as: `!(a) != !(b)`.